jcsilva/multilingual-g2p/README.md

 Languages
 ---------

 This G2P may be used in several languages.
-By defautl, it is configured to Brazilian Portuguese.
-If you want to use for other languages, please change the value of LANGUAGE variable in g2p.sh.
+By defautl, it is configured for Brazilian Portuguese.
+If you want to use it with other languages, please change the value of LANGUAGE variable in g2p.sh.